Irving Louis Horowitz: Scholarly contributions

 As the author of more than twenty-five books and editor of numerous other titles, Horowitz analyzed such diverse topics as the influence of Sun Myung Moon and the Unification Church on American politics, the future of book publishing, and politics in Cuba.
 Horowitz was the founder of Studies in Comparative International Development.
 He was also chairman of Transaction Publishers.

-Early in his career, Horowitz was a student of Leftist sociologist C. Wright Mills, a Texas-born professor at Columbia University whose most significant books include, White Collar, The Power Elite, and The Sociological Imagination.
-Horowitz edited two posthumous collections of Mills' work, including The cultural apparatus.
+Horowitz claimed to have been a student of Leftist sociologist C. Wright Mills, a Texas-born professor at Columbia University whose most significant books include, White Collar, The Power Elite, and The Sociological Imagination.
+Horowitz edited a posthumous collection of Mills' work, Power, Politics, and People as well as The New Sociology, a collection of papers about him.
+A 2007 article challenged the integrity of Horowitz's editing, reported on his vexatious relationship with Mills's widow, and debunked his claims to have known Mills.

 Over the several decades until his death Horowitz worked to develop a political sociology that can measure the extent of a society's personal freedom and State-sanctioned violence.
 As a result of his work, a standard for the quality of life in any particular nation or social system has been constructed based on the number of people arbitrarily killed, maimed, injured, incarcerated, or deprived of basic civil liberties.
 Horowitz tried to build a bridge between his current analysis of state power and authority and his earlier studies of comparative international stratification and development.
 He was key to introducing the phrase "Third World" into the lexicon of social research.
 Horowitz articulated the view that republication of previous publications in different formats is necessary in the social sciences to disseminate research results and make them useful to society.